Emigrating after Brexit Top Tips

-The leave vote showed a level of dissatisfaction in the UK about the processes here and in Europe, and this is often a driving factor for emigrating further afield.”
+But there has been no let-up in interest in emigrating abroad after Brexit, says Grahame Igglesden, from UK-based Australian migration consultancy, Concept Australia.
+Mr. Igglesden said “serious applicants wanting to live in Australia have been undeterred by Brexit.
+The leave vote showed a level of dissatisfaction in the UK about their processes and in Europe.
+This is often a driving factor for emigrating further afield.”

-Why are many British citizens emigrating after Brexit?
+Why are British citizens emigrating post Brexit?

 Paul Arthur says, “Clients want to live in a country with economic stability, job security and opportunities for the future, particularly for their children.”

-Grahame Igglesden adds, “For families, education is another important factor – many schools in the UK are overcrowded, or families can’t get their children into their chosen schools.
+Grahame Igglesden adds, “for families, education is another important factor – many schools in the UK are overcrowded or families can’t get their children into their chosen schools.

 There is also the appeal of the outdoor-based lifestyle in Australia and how this could transform their family’s quality of life.”

-Main motivation for moving to Australia
+3 Main motivation for moving to Australia

 A sense of uncertainty dogged the UK before the Brexit vote.
 The country had only just narrowly avoided a recession and the referendum brought further confusion about what Brexit might mean in practical terms.
 Mr Igglesden says this sense of uncertainty, coupled with the rising cost of living in the UK, is the main motivator for people from the UK looking to move to Australia.

-Historically, there has been more interest in Australia – and it remains the frontrunner.
+Historically, there has been more interest in Australia and it remains the frontrunner.
 The most common route for emigration from the UK is through the General Skilled Migration Program.

 The Emigration Group says, “This program emphasises skills that are currently in demand within Australia and encourages potential immigrants who possess these to apply.
 There are several types of skilled visa, all are points based with a minimum pass mark.”

 Concept Australia adds, “The processing timetable can be influenced by a number of factors such as the nominated occupation, sitting an English language test, applying for state or territory nomination or your points score.
-Generally, the overall timetable is between 6-12 months and in our experience the length of time is determined by the quality of documents presented throughout the entire process.”
+Generally, the overall timetable is between 6-12 months and in our experience, the length of time is determined by the quality of documents presented throughout the entire process.”

-It’s a life-changing decision for you and your family, so undertake detailed planning.
+Emigrating is a life-changing decision for you and your family, so undertake detailed planning.
 Gain a good understanding of your country of choice and what it’s like to live and work there.
 Plan a budget at the outset and factor in all the different costs associated with your emigration, including visa fees, agents’ fees, removal and property costs, the cost of buying a vehicle there, and currency exchange.